maliMirkec/personal-website/site/testimonials/adam-maschek.md

     exclude: true
     limit: 6
   - type: banner-alpha
-    title: Get professional web development advice
-    desc: I specialize in technologies related to frontend, user interface, and website development.
-    cta:
-      href: /contact/
-      title: Hire me
+    banner: consultation
 excerpt: It was a pleasure to work with Silvestar.
 He delivered the project on time with good quality...
 ---

-> _It was a pleasure to work with Silvestar.
+> It was a pleasure to work with Silvestar.
 He was available on a short notice, he closely collaborated with the PM on the project and delivered it on time with good quality.
-I would work with him again, and actually we are considering to kick off our next project with him._
+I would work with him again, and actually we are considering to kick off our next project with him.